rayhanrashed/umich-sociocomp.github.io/_blogs/codemonkeys.md

   <p>CodeMonkeys scores 57.4% on SWE-bench Verified using Claude Sonnet 3.5.</p>
   <p>Our <a href="#selection">candidate selection</a> method can also be used to combine candidates from different sources.
-Selecting over an ensemble of edits from existing top SWE-bench Verified submissions obtains a score of 66.2%, outperforms the best member of the ensemble on its own, and comes 5.5% below o3's reported score of 71.7%.</p>
+Selecting over an ensemble of edits from existing top SWE-bench Verified submissions obtains a score of 66.2%, outperforming the best member of the ensemble on its own and coming 5.5% below o3's reported score of 71.7%.</p>

-  <p>Concretely, we are releasing:</p>
+  <p>We are releasing:</p>
   <ul>
       <li><strong><a href="https://arxiv.org/abs/2501.14723">A paper</a></strong> that describes our method in more detail.</li>
       <li><strong><a href="https://github.com/scalingintelligence/codemonkeys">The CodeMonkeys codebase</a>.</strong> This includes scripts for reproducing all results from our paper and running CodeMonkeys on SWE-bench problems.</li>